-The big question in March and April was whether golf courses and retail would reopen and remain open.
+The big question in March and April of 2020 was whether golf courses and retail would reopen and remain open.
 In May and June, we wondered how quickly and strongly the golf economy would bounce back from spring losses.
 Then, in July and August, our curiosity turned towards understanding how golfers were behaving differently in the new normal, and which consumer groups were contributing to the summer spikes in play and spend.

 Let’s first recognize how we got to this point.
-There’s no question the leading driver of golf’s nationwide surge is less resource competition – fewer commitments, fewer trips, fewer available activities, and fewer ways to spend disposable income.
+There’s no question the leading driver of golf’s nationwide surge has been less resource competition – fewer commitments, fewer trips, fewer available activities, and fewer ways to spend disposable income.
 There have been other transient factors too, like favorable weather, extended shutdowns at golf entertainment venues, and perhaps even a pandemic-induced need for mental and physical escape.

 Either way, we weren’t suddenly marketing ourselves differently, onboarding new players differently, or managing customer relationships differently.
 (In fact, remote check-in procedures may have made it more impersonal.)
 Which is to say we should expect a similar churn rate as before, because nothing changes if nothing changes.